ITR Filing Deadline Missed?

 • In such cases, where the PAN is missing or inaccurate, the benefits of a lower or zero deduction become void, and TDS rates are determined under Section 206AA.

-• Recipients can submit a declaration to their payer under Section 197A to opt for a zero tax deduction.
-Form 15G is for individuals below 60, while Form 15H is for individuals over 60.
+• Recipients can submit a declaration to their payer under Section 197A to opt for a zero-tax deduction.
+Form 15G is for individuals below the age of 60, while Form 15H is for individuals over the age of 60.

 • Failure to provide the PAN in these declarations results in the withholding of TDS at higher rates.
 This highlights the critical role of accurate PAN details and timely submission of declarations in securing the intended tax benefits.